stefanhaustein/typo/README.md

 ## Tree building

-[TreeBuilder.java](src/main/java/org/kobjects/expressionparser/demo/cas/TreeBuilder.java) shows how to builds a tree from the input.
+[TreeBuilder.java](src/main/java/org/kobjects/expressionparser/demo/cas/TreeBuilder.java) shows how to builds a tree from the input (using a [node factory](src/main/java/org/kobjects/expressionparser/demo/cas/tree/NodeFactory.java).
 The corresponding [demo app](src/main/java/org/kobjects/expressionparser/demo/cas/) is able to do simplifications and to compute the symbolic derivative.
 An extended tokenizer translates superscript digits.

 ```
 Input?  derive(1/x, x)